Color-Kinematics Duality with Minimal Deformation: Two-Loop Four-Gluon Amplitudes in Pure Yang-Mills Revisited: Difficulty of solving an ansatz with global CK duality

 \subsection{Problem with unitarity constraints}

 Given the ansatz, we now apply unitarity cuts.

 For the two-loop four-point amplitude, a spanning set of unitarity cuts is displayed in Figure~\ref{fig:2_loop_spanning_cuts}.\footnote{The spanning set of cuts contain both planar and non-planar cuts.
 In the following discussion, the check of the cuts can be first taken as for the planar cuts.
 Due to the CK-duality relations, the solutions will automatically satisfy non-planar cuts in the end, see \emph{e.g.}~\cite{Bern:2008qj, Badger:2015lda}.
 We will mention this check at the end of Section~\ref{sec:deformsolution}. } We find that cut-(b) and cut-(c) in Figure~\ref{fig:2_loop_spanning_cuts} are compatible with CK-dual relations, while cut-(a) is not.
-The same observation was pointed out in \cite{Bern:2015ooa}.
-This shows that the CK-dual integrand with minimal ansatz (numerators are all local functions of external and loop momenta and satisfy all symmetry constraints) can not deduce physical result.
+The same observation was pointed out in \cite{Bern:2015ooa,Edison:2023ulf}.
+This shows that the global CK-dual integrand with local ansatz form satisfying all symmetry constraints can not deduce physical result.

 One may try to solve this problem by following ideas.

 \paragraph{1)} One can simplify the problem by considering helicity amplitudes.
 In a specific helicity amplitude, the physical result may be much simpler so it will be easier to realize CK duality.
 For two-loop four-point amplitude, helicity configuration can be $(++++)$, $(+++-)$, $(++--)$ and $(+-+-)$.
 Case of $(++++)$ has already been constructed in \cite{Bern:2013yya}.